aws-samples/aws-cdk-cicd-boot-sample/README.md

 * `npm run license:macos`               validate the NOTICE file on MacOS systems
 * `npm run lint`                        check for linting issues in the project
 * `npm run lint:fix`                    fix linting issues in the project (do not forget to add & commit the fixed files)
-* `cdk deploy`                          deploy this stack to your default AWS account/region
+* `npm run cdk deploy`                  deploy this stack to your default AWS account/region
-* `cdk diff`                            compare deployed stack with current state
+* `npm run cdk diff`                    compare deployed stack with current state
-* `cdk synth --all`                     emits the synthesized CloudFormation template for all stacks
+* `npm run cdk synth -- --all`          emits the synthesized CloudFormation template for all stacks

 ## Pointers to external documentation